 In this option, the student will develop a research project leading to the MS thesis.
-Upon the completion and successful approval of the MS thesis research by the thesis committee, the candidate is to submit to a Final Oral Defense Examination.
-A copy of the signed cover page of the research document must be submitted to the GSC.
+Upon the completion and successful approval of the MS thesis research by the thesis committee, the candidate is to submit to a final oral defense examination.
+A copy of the signed approval page of the research document must be submitted to the graduate program coordinator for archiving in the department.
 The examination focuses on the research.
 The examining committee will consist of the MS Thesis Committee (see Section 5.2.3 herein).
 All CHEE members of the committee must be present during the examination while the presence of additional committee members is optional.
-Note that the MS thesis must be archived.
+Note that the MS thesis must be archived with the Graduate College.